Admissions Policy of Freire Charter School Wilmington

 1. Complete and submit an application for admission by the second Wednesday of January

-Starting no later than October 1st, an individual can obtain an application for the upcoming school year by going online to the Freire website, requesting one be mailed home, or picking one up from the school in person.
+Starting in early November, an individual can obtain an application for the upcoming school year by going online to the Freire website, requesting one be mailed home, or picking one up from the school in person.
 An individual also can obtain the Delaware Standard Application for Educational Options on the Department of Education’s website.
 An individual can submit a completed application by mailing it back to the school, dropping it off at the school during regular school hours, or returning it to the DoE.
 Freire cannot receive faxes.
 Please note that Freire is not responsible for lost documents and cannot accept any claims for missing material being sent in by the deadline.
 Please send your material via certified mail if you would like a receipt of its delivery.

 2. Check for the results of the lottery held on the first Monday of February

 As required by DE charter school law, Freire Wilmington uses a lottery system for admitting its students.
 A lottery occurs when the number of applications received by the deadline exceeds the number of open seats that are available in that grade level.
 Not all grade levels may have open seats.
 All applicants must be a Delaware resident by the application deadline in order to be eligible for the lottery.
 While the lottery is public, attendance at the lottery is not mandatory.

 Please note that Freire Wilmington has admissions preferences for its lottery, as allowed under Delaware law.
 Eligibility for these preferences must be documented before the lottery is held.
 When the number of applications for a grade level with openings exceeds the number of seats available, Freire will give priority to the following sub-groups of applicants (in rank order):

 a) Students who have siblings currently attending Freire Wilmington